leahgrace555/learning-journal/blogpost1.md

 ## Linking to Websites

-its very common to see websites include clickable links to other websites.
-For example, I included a link to mu GitHub profile on another page of this site.
-Markdown in GutHub can automatically recognize URLs and create links to their pages like this:
+It's very common to see websites include clickable links to other websites.
+For example, I included a link to my GitHub profile on another page of this site.
+Markdown in GitHub can automatically recognize URLs and create links to their pages like this:

 https://github.com/leahgrace555